blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Single-Wire Transmission Line.md

 		- Neutral: Grey
 		- Ground: Green

+> [!note]
+> Home connections are 1 phase, industrial is 3 phase.
+A phase and neutral is used to power a simple circuit.
+>
+> In Serbia, households use 3 phase power as it reduces the amount of current a single wire would carry.
+It helps give voltage stability as well, by not overloading a single line.

 - Earthing and Grounding
 	- Earthing: Connecting Circuit to the Earthing System
 	- Grounding: Connecting the Earthing System to the Earth.